SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 1. Change the "name", "version", and "author" properties, as needed.
 1. Open the teamsapp.yml file in the root of the project and find the line `ignoreFile: .webappignore`.
 Change this to `ignoreFile: ./tab/.webappignore`.
 1. Open the teamsapp.local.yml file in the root of the project and find the line `args: install --no-audit`.
 Change this to `args: run install:tab --no-audit`.
 1. Open **TERMINAL** in Visual Studio Code.
 Navigate to the root of the project and run `npm install`.
-Among other things, a new node_modules folder is in the project root.
+Among other things, a new node_modules folder and a new package.lock.json file are created in the project root.
 1. Next run `npm run install:tab`.
 Among other things, a new node_modules folder will be created in the tab folder, if there isn't one already.
 1. Verify that you can sideload the tab with the following steps: